HannoZ/Lexicala.NET/README.md

 Entries is the most interesting part of the api because it contains the detailed information on a search result ('sense').
 As with the search response, I've tried to have the response as complete as possible.

 ## Basic usage
-The Lexicala.NET.Parser project contains extion methods to register the ILexicalaClient in a .NET Core startup class:
+The Lexicala.NET.Parser project contains extension methods to register the ILexicalaClient in a .NET Core startup class:
 `services.RegisterLexicala(Configuration)`
 This overload depends on a Lexicala section in your appsettings.json file:
 ```json